shizunge/gantry/tests/README.md

 bash shellspec --tag "container_test:true"
 ```

-> NOTE: Some tests will hang when testing a *Gantry* container, which may be due to a bug in shellspec.
+> NOTE: Negative tests will hang when testing a *Gantry* container, which may be due to a bug in shellspec.
 So when testing *Gantry* images, we should run only tests with tag `container_test:true`.